Alabama car insurance rates, coverage and cheap coverage

 To drive in Alabama, you’ll need to purchase liability insurance or set up alternative means to pay out at least $50,000.
-Research your car insurance options to find the cheapest coverage for your needs when driving in the heart of Dixie.
+Research your car insurance options to find the cheapest coverage for your needs when driving in Alabama.

 Frequently asked questions about car insurance in Alabama